reactjs/react.dev/src/content/reference/react/use-client.md

   useLayoutEffect(() => {
     const canvas = ref.current;
     const context = canvas.getContext('2d');
+    context.reset();
     context.beginPath();
     context.arc(100, 75, 50, 0, 2 * Math.PI);
     context.stroke();
   });
-  return <canvas ref={ref} />
+  return <canvas ref={ref} />;
 }
 ```

-### Using React libraries {/*using-react-libraries*/}
+### Using third-party libraries {/*using-third-party-libraries*/}

 Often in a React app, you'll leverage third-party libraries to handle common UI patterns or logic.

 These libraries may rely on component Hooks or client APIs.
-In these cases, you'll need to ensure you're using these libraries in Client Components.
-Depending on the nature of these libraries, this may mean adding a `'use client'` near the top of your module dependency tree – marking the majority of your React app as client-rendered.

-Libraries that use any of the following React APIs must be marked as client-run:
+Third-party components that use any of the following React APIs must run on the client:
 * [createContext](/reference/react/createContext)
 * [`react`](/reference/react/hooks) and [`react-dom`](/reference/react-dom/hooks) Hooks, excluding [`use`](/reference/react/use) and [`useId`](/reference/react/useId)
 * [forwardRef](/reference/react/forwardRef)
 * [memo](/reference/react/memo)
 * [startTransition](/reference/react/startTransition)
 * If they use client APIs, ex.
 DOM insertion or native platform views

+If these libraries have been updated to be compatible with React Server Components, then they will already include `'use client'` markers of their own, allowing you to use them directly from your Server Components.
+If a library hasn't been updated, or if a component needs props like event handlers that can only be specified on the client, you may need to add your own Client Component file in between the third-party Client Component and your Server Component where you'd like to use it.

 [TODO]: <> (Troubleshooting - need use-cases)